BlueBrain/NeuroM/doc/source/heterogeneous.rst

 Definition
 ----------

-A heterogeneous morphology consists of zero or more homogeneous and at least one heterogeneous neurite trees extending from the soma.
+A heterogeneous morphology consists of zero or more homogeneous and at least one heterogeneous neurite tree extending from the soma.
 A heterogeneous neurite tree consists of multiple sub-neurites with different types (ie: basal and axon).

 A typical example of a heterogeneous neurite is the axon-carrying dendrite, in which the axon sprouts from the basal dendrite.